Advanced Identity Cloud

 You can’t use a node type whose outcomes are defined entirely by configuration, such as the Scripted Decision node.

-3. Get the required configuration properties for the imitated node:
+Use the REST API to get the required configuration properties for the imitated node.

 1. Call the following API endpoint with the configProviderScript action to get a template script for the type of node you want to imitate: